 Asking patients to keep a symptom diary, providing a medication review (especially iatrogenic causes of LUTS), and giving suitable lifestyle advice (e.g. moderating caffeine and alcohol intake) are helpful conservative options that can be done for all patients.

 Most men with symptomatic BPH should initially be trialled on an α-adrenoreceptor antagonist (α-blockers)*, such as tamsulosin.
-They act by relax prostatic smooth muscle via blockade of α-adrenoceptors, thus reducing the dynamic component.
+They act by relaxing prostatic smooth muscle via blockade of α-adrenoceptors, thus reducing the dynamic component.

 They provide a symptomatic benefit within a few days* and their response rate to this treatment is thought to be around 30-40%; those who do respond can expect approximately a 4-point improvement in their IPSS.

-*Significant side effects are associated with alpha blockers, such as postural hypotension, asthenia, rhinitis, retrograde ejaculation, and Floppy Iris Syndrome (occurs intra-operatively in those undergoing cataract surgery).
+*Significant side effects are associated with alpha blockers, such as postural hypotension, retrograde ejaculation, and Floppy Iris Syndrome (occurs intra-operatively in those undergoing cataract surgery).

 For those that remain symptomatic despite α-adrenoreceptor antagonists, 5α-reductase inhibitors, such as Finasteride, are often then trialled*.
-They act to prevent the conversion of testosterone to DHT, resulting in a decrease in prostatic volume, thus reducing the static component; it is important to note that 5α-reductase inhibitors also decrease PSA level by 50%.
+They act to prevent the conversion of testosterone to DHT, resulting in a decrease in prostatic volume.
+In patients with erectile dysfunction, PDE5 inhibitors can be trialled and if there are severe storage LUTS consider an anti-cholinergic (avoid when high post-void residuals noted).

 *Due to the mechanism of action, it can take up to six months to perceive symptomatic benefit from the use of 5α-reductase inhibitors

-Patients who are refractory to medical management or develop a significant sequlae of benign prostatic hyperplasia (e.g. high pressure retention) will be referred for potential surgical management.
+Patients who are refractory to medical management or develop a significant sequlae of BPH (e.g. high pressure retention) will be referred for potential surgical management.
+Various surgical procedures are available, ranging from minimally invasive (Rezum/Steam treatment and UroLift) to more invasive (TURP procedure, GreenLight PVP, and HOLEP procedure).

 A Holmium Laser Enucleation of the Prostate (HoLEP) procedure involves using a Holmium:YAG laser used to heat and dissect sections of prostate into the bladder.
 It is becoming increasing more prevalent in use due to excellent outcomes and reduced post-operative complications, its use only being limited due to it being a technically challenging procedure.

-Other surgical methods used for BPH include PVP (Photoselective Vaporization of the Prostate), TUVP (Transurethral Vapourization of the Prostate), and TUMT (Transurethral Microwave Thermotherapy).
-Although used less commonly simple prostatectomy using open or minimally invasive surgical techniques remain an option for patients with large prostates.
+Although used less commonly, simple prostatectomy using open or minimally invasive surgical techniques remain an option for patients with large prostates.

 The main complication of BPH is high-pressure retention, where chronic or acute-on-chronic urinary retention results in a post-renal kidney injury.
-Other complications of the condition include recurrent UTIs or significant haematuria episodes.
+Other complications of the condition include recurrent urinary tract infections or significant haematuria episodes.

 - Benign prostatic hyperplasia is very common and the risk of the condition increases with age